gabigolaco/Signup-Page/README.md

 <h1>📝 Introduction</h1>

 This is a Signup page where you have to follow a pattern to signup.
-You can't use signs in your first/last name, need to have an Ok/Strong password and you must be +18 years old.
+You can't use signs in your first/last name, need to have an Ok/Strong password and you must be +18 years old
 Once you signup, your data is stored in cookies.

 ![desktop (1)](https://github.com/user-attachments/assets/164e6f26-b374-4a7c-a7a4-5f739d6d1b8b)